 In this category, Microsoft has introduced two new Applications.
 And Edge browser instead of the default internet explorer for windows 10 desktop mode and Cortana.
 Yes!
 It’s the bloody awesome Cortana.

 Edge is totally different from the old Internet Explorer.
-It consists of a lot of Windows 10 desktop mode new features from the modern browsers like Chrome and has loads of things built-in.
+It consists of a lot of Windows 10 desktop mode new features from modern browsers like Chrome and has loads of things built-in.

 Its run fast has sleek animations and runs at par in HTML5 support with its competitors.
 And seems like Microsoft has focused a good amount of time on the Security of the Web Browser.

 One look and you will recognize a lot of hideous features have been removed.
-Features like ActiveX, the ugly Silverlight, VBScript and other malware-attracting stuff.
+Features like ActiveX, the ugly Silverlight, VBScript, and other malware-attracting stuff.
 You even get a switch to manually turn off the Adobe Flash Player.

 It has a lot of apps built in like chrome, like the PDF Reader and stuff.
 As of now, the edge does not have support for extensions, but it’s been promised by Microsoft, that it will be in the near future.

-Raise your hands who doesn’t know Cortana.
+Raise your hands who don’t know Cortana.
 Ok, I don’t see anyone with their hands up.
 And that’s exactly how much Cortana is Famous.
 If you don’t know about Cortana, then you probably must live with all your doors closed.

 Cortana is an AI (Artificial Intelligence) or Voice control developed by Microsoft.
 So, far we only saw it in the Windows 10 Phones like the Lumia.